SachaVeldhoen/Sacha/README.md

 ### Hi there 🙋🏼‍♂️

-#### I'm a Front-end Developer working in Apeldoorn, the Netherlands
+#### I'm a Front-end Developer working from home in the Netherlands

 ##### NOW

 - 💻 I'm flexible and would love to be considered for any open position…
 - 🏢 Take a look at https://werkdeal.com
-- 🧑🏼‍💻 20 years old
+- 🧑🏼‍💻 21 years old

 ##### BIO